ltelab/disdrodb/docs/source/installation.rst

 ......................................

 We recommend to create a dedicated conda environment for development purposes.
-You can create a conda environment (i.e. with python 3.11) with:
+You can create a conda environment (i.e. with python 3.13) with:

 .. code-block:: bash

-	conda create --name disdrodb-dev-py311 python=3.11 --no-default-packages
+	conda create --name disdrodb-dev python=3.13
-	conda activate disdrodb-dev-py311
+	conda activate disdrodb-dev

 Install the package dependencies ............................................